-- Send your release to legal counsel for review before the reduction-in-force. - Require releases in exchange for severance pay and benefits not required by law, contract, or Company policy/practice. - Compliance with the Age Discrimination in Employment Act of 1967 (ADEA Act) requirements for valid release of age discrimination claims for workers 40 and over: 45 days to consider agreement and 7 days to revoke (over 40 employees must also be provided with certain information relative to layoff and retention of employees) under federal law.
-State law requirements may vary. - Determine whether any state-specific language is required to release certain state claims.
+- Send your release to legal counsel for review before the reduction-in-force. - Require releases in exchange for severance pay and benefits not required by law, contract, or Company policy/practice. - Determine whether any provincial-specific language is required to release certain provincial claims.